paulstansifer/unseemly/core_language_basics.md

 †The rule for when you need a type annotation is a little weird.
 You only need an annotation if the outside of the quotation/unquotation is an expression, and the inside is a pattern.
-The confusing part is that *quotation depth does not matter*!
+The confusing part is that *whether* it's a quotation or unquotation is irrelevant!
+ (Except that when an unquotation doesn't need an annotation, it needs no `Nonterminal` at all.)
 Honestly, it's probably best to leave off type annotations unless the typechecker complains.

 ## Pre-defined values